ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In MAME game's Input Device Options, set Lightgun Device Assignment to lightgun, Pedal Device Assignment to lightgun, Keyboard Input Provider to dinput, Lightgun Input Provider to win32.

 Press Alt-Enter to switch to fullscreen.
-If your screen's resolution is 16:9 and the game is 4:3, adjust motion pointer AR correction to 1333 to get the correct crosshair moving aspect ratio.
+If your screen's resolution is 16:9 and the game is 4:3, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.

 If you want to use non-press touchpad for pedal, assign Mouse right button to Non-Press Touchpad Center.